Gas boosted solar hot water versus electric boosted solar hot water

 - Must be no closer than 500mm to an external and internal corner of a building

-- Must be a minimum 1000m from a gas meter
+- Must be a minimum of 1000m from a gas meter

-- Must be a minimum 500mm from an electricity meter.
+- Must be at least 500mm from an electricity meter.

 Water connections

 Both systems will have the same hot and cold water connection requirements.
 You will use less energy and waste less water if you install the storage tank as close as possible to the hot tap that is most frequently used- the kitchen tap.
 However, this is not always possible.
-The next best option is closest to the bathroom most frequently used.
-Do not install the storage tank on the opposite side of the house to all of the wet areas.
-This will waste energy and water and will waste your money.
+The next best option is the one closest to the most frequently used bathroom.
+Do not install the storage tank on the opposite side of the house from any wet areas.
+This will waste energy and water and cost you money.

-All water supplied to ablution areas must be supplied at a maximum 50°C. Since the water produced in your solar hot water system can be extremely hot it is best to have the hot water to all of your fixtures tempered to 50 °C
+All water supplied to ablution areas must be supplied at a maximum of 50°C. Since the water produced in your solar hot water system can be extremely hot it is best to have the hot water to all of your fixtures tempered to 50°C

 Electricity and gas supply